Non-Perturbative Schwinger-Dyson Equations for 3d ${\cal N} = 4$ Gauge Theories: Schwinger-Dyson Equations: the Little String Perspective

 Working in the T-dual setup, we first add the D4$_{gauge}$ and D4$_{flavor}$ branes in the background.
 By a supersymmetric localization argument, the partition function of the bulk little string becomes the partition function on the defects.
 Indeed, supersymmetry is only broken near the locus of the defect branes, while the supersymmetries of the full $(1,1)$ little string are preserved away from the defect.
 It follows that the partition function on the D4 branes is precisely the half-index \eqref{index3d} of $G^{3d}$.
 In particular, the 3d FI parameter contribution \eqref{FI3d} comes from turning on the periods of the self-dual two-form $\omega_I$.
 The ${\cN}=4$ vector multiplet contribution on node $a$ \eqref{vec3d} comes about from quantizing the D4$_{gauge}$/D4$_{gauge}$ strings, with the D4 branes wrapping the $a$-th compact 2-cycle.
 The ${\cN}=4$ bifundamental hypermultiplets contribution between nodes $a$ and $b$ \eqref{bif3d} comes about from quantizing the D4$_{gauge}$/D4$_{gauge}$ strings, with one set of D4 branes wrapping the $a$-th compact 2-cycle, and the other set of D4 branes wrapping the $b$-th compact 2-cycle.
 The ${\cN}=4$ fundamental hypermultiplet contribution on node $a$ \eqref{matter3d} comes about from quantizing the D4$_{gauge}$/D4$_{flavor}$ strings, with the D4$_{gauge}$ branes wrapping the $a$-th compact 2-cycle, and the D4$_{flavor}$ branes wrapping the dual non-compact 2-cycle.\\

-We now introduce the D4$_{defect}$ branes.
+We now introduce the D2$_{defect}$ branes.
 These branes are nondynamical as they do not wrap $\mathbb{C}_q$, but they nonetheless modify the index.
 We conjecture here that the new string sectors realize the $Y$-operator defect in the gauge theory.
-Namely, \eqref{3dWilsonfactor} is the contribution of D4$_{gauge}$/D4$_{defect}$ strings at node $a$, while \eqref{3dWilsonfactor2} is the contribution of D4$_{flavor}$/D4$_{defect}$ strings at node $a$.
-All in all, this implies that the index of the little string in the presence of all three types of branes localizes to the vortex $qq$-character observable.
-We rewrite here for convenience, normalized by the index in the absence of D4$_{defect}$ branes:
+Namely, \eqref{3dWilsonfactor} is the contribution of D4$_{gauge}$/D2$_{defect}$ strings at node $a$, while \eqref{3dWilsonfactor2} is the contribution of D4$_{flavor}$/D2$_{defect}$ strings at node $a$.
+All in all, this implies that the index of the little string in the presence of all three types of branes localizes to a defect $\widetilde{Y}$-operator vev in the 3d gauge theory.
+The vortex character observable is constructed as a sum of such vevs, uniquely determined from the requirement that the defect singularities due to D4$_{gauge}$/D2$_{defect}$ strings should be removed.
+Again, this construction exists and is unique, as guaranteed from the representation theory of quantum affine algebras.
+The resulting character is as we wrote it in the 3d gauge theory language; we rewrite it here for convenience, normalized by the index in the absence of D2$_{defect}$ branes: